 - Palouse Falls, Lacrosse – Located within the state park of the same name, homeschoolers can spend the day learning about the area’s geology and history.
 Named Washington’s official state waterfall, this picturesque attraction can be viewed from three different areas, including the Fryxell Overlook which offers the most impressive viewpoint.

-- Twin Sisters Rock, Touchet – Believed to have formed around 15,000 years ago due to erosion, this formation is made up of two pillars whose highest point is 500 feet.
-Families can hike the one-mile trail, complete with a sign explaining legend of the Twin Sisters, and then enjoy the view of the Columbia river.
+- Twin Sisters Rock, Wallula Gap – Believed to have formed around 15,000 years ago due to erosion, this formation is made up of two pillars whose highest point is 500 feet.
+Families can hike the one-mile trail, complete with a sign explaining the legend of the Twin Sisters, and then enjoy the view of the Columbia River.
 This destination is especially interesting for those studying mythology and/or local legends.

 - Northwest Museum of Arts & Culture, Spokane – Founded in 1916 and known locally as the MAC, this museum’s mission it “to engage our audiences in the appreciation of art, history, and culture of the Inland Northwest and beyond…” Families can explore five exhibit galleries, an activity center, community room, and more.
 The museum welcomes homeschool groups and offers tours as well as day camps.

 WA Field Trips Unit Study Suppl.

 Is there anything more fun than learning through field trips?
 To make your experiences at these destinations even more meaningful, Time4Learning members will appreciate this download of free activity tie-ins.